kirstin/kirstinheidler.co.uk/pages/terms-and-conditions.md

 ## About us

 kirstinheidler.co.uk is a site operated by Kirstin Heidler ("we" or “us”).
-Our address is Wernlas, Cwmdu, llandeilo, SA19 7EE, Wales and our email address is hello@kirstinheidler.co.uk
+Our address is Wernlas, Cwmdu, llandeilo, SA19 7EE, Wales and our email address is <a id="mailLink">hello[ät]kirstinheidler.co.uk</a>

 ## Our Site